CT guided thoracic biopsy

 Laboratory parameters for a safe procedure

+Interventional procedures like thoracic biopsy require special attention to coagulation indices.
 There are widely divergent opinions about the safe values of these indices for percutaneous biopsies.
-The values suggested below were considered based on the literature review, whose references are cited below.
+The values suggested below were considered based on the literature review, whose references are cited below:

 - central bronchi

-- fissures (It`s important to minimize number of pleural surfaces crossed)
+- fissures (it is important to minimize the number of pleural surfaces crossed)

-Remember that on cavitating lesions the needle must be target periphery.
+Remember, with cavitating lesions the needle must be targeted to the periphery.

-Patient can be positioned prone, supine or laterally dependant on the location of the lesion and their respiratory function.
-Many of these patients will have underlying respiratory disease and may be unable to lie completely flat.
+The patient can be positioned prone, supine or laterally depending on the location of the lesion and their respiratory function.
+Many of these patients will have an underlying respiratory disease and may be unable to lie completely flat.

-- A radiopaque grid or skin marker should be utilized to focus the optimal access point then, after preliminary images, this point is market with a pen.
+- a radiopaque grid or skin marker should be utilized to focus the optimal access point then, after preliminary images, this point is marked with a pen.

-- Make antisepsis and anesthesia with lidocaine as the institution's protocol.
+- make antisepsis and anaesthesia with lidocaine as per institution's protocol.